darshkpatel/flask-backend-csi/README.md

 # Flask API Backend - Docker
-This is a simple flask backend for the requirements given above.
+Simple Flask Backend made for a recruitment test.
 It uses MongoDB and Flask, also docker-compose has been configure to spin up docker containers for MongoDB and Flask.

 # Installation and running
 ``` sudo docker-compose build```